-Saga Genesis tokens (SGN) are voucher tokens convertible to SGR.
-The conversion ratio - the number of SGR tokens received when converting an SGN token - is dependent on the size of the SGR economy.
+Saga Genesis tokens (SGN) are voucher tokens convertible to SGA.
+The conversion ratio - the number of SGA tokens received when converting an SGN token - is dependent on the size of the SGA economy.

-SGR tokens are created for SGN holders at various milestones in SGR market cap, which we call Minting Points.
-Whenever the SGR economy reaches a new Minting Point, signifying that the SGR currency has achieved additional success, tokens are automatically generated by Sögur's smart contract and kept aside for SGN holders.
-SGN holders can at any time convert their SGN token in return for the SGR tokens that have been minted thus far.
+SGA tokens are created for SGN holders at various milestones in SGA market cap, which we call Minting Points.
+Whenever the SGA economy reaches a new Minting Point, signifying that the SGA currency has achieved additional success, tokens are automatically generated by Saga's smart contract and kept aside for SGN holders.
+SGN holders can at any time convert their SGN token in return for the SGA tokens that have been minted thus far.

-The Saga Genesis mechanism was designed to preserve the interests of regular SGR holders and to limit the ability of SGN holders to influence the SGR economy.
-The percentage of SGR tokens minted for SGN holders-is never higher than 30% of the total SGR tokens (at the time of their minting).
+The Saga Genesis mechanism was designed to preserve the interests of regular SGA holders and to limit the ability of SGN holders to influence the SGA economy.
+The percentage of SGA tokens owned by SGN holders is never higher than 30%.
 This represents a significant improvement compared to other digital currencies, where it is not uncommon for a small number of wallets to own the vast majority of tokens.

-Each SGN token can only be converted into SGR once.
-This incentivises SGN holders to stay and support the SGR economy rather than take short-term profits.
+Each SGN token can only be converted into SGA once.
+This incentivises SGN holders to stay and support the SGA economy rather than take short-term profits.

-Like the rest of Sögur's monetary model, the SGN mechanism is pre-determined and visible on the blockchain.
+Like the rest of Saga's monetary model, the SGN mechanism is pre-determined and visible on the blockchain.